ibm-cloud-docs/virtual-servers/vsi_provision_3rd-party.md

 ## Begin the provisioning process
 After you decide upon a deployment option, begin the provisioning process.
 Refer to the following topics.

-Because you started the provisioning process with a custom image, you cannot change the image type during the provisioning process.
+Because you started the provisioning process with a 3rd-party image, you cannot change the image type during the provisioning process.
 {:note}

 |              Provisioning Instructions                                         |  Description                                            |